 - Their ability to remain still and blend with their environment makes them efficient ambush predators.

-- The lined seahorse has a long snout it uses to suck in live food.
+- They have a long snout it uses to suck in live food.

 FAQs